 If the remeasurement was performed against the reporting currency, an invalid gain would be presented on the P&L.

 Given the global nature of business, many companies encounter foreign currency transactions.
 It is not uncommon that even a small entity has a rare, yet material transaction stated in a foreign currency.
 Regardless of the size of your entity or number of transactions, it is necessary the entire accounting function understand the fundamentals and implications of foreign currency transactions.
 In parallel with cementing your understanding of these transactions from an accounting perspective, an organization should ensure the transactions are continually aligned with the strategic and operational goals.
 For example, these goals may require hedging or multicurrency valuation capabilities which we will explore in future blogs.

-At Veritas Total Solutions, we are experts in supporting your trading, risk management, and accounting needs.
-We also have deep knowledge across strategy, energy trading and CTRM systems space.
-If you are interested in learning more about our specific capabilities, contact us or subscribe to our blog to stay connected.
+At Veritas Total Solutions, we have experts in accounting practices especially as it relates to our Trading and Risk Advisory services.
+If you are interested in learning more about our specific capabilities, contact us to learn more or subscribe to our blog to stay connected!